List of accidents and incidents involving the Boeing B-52 Stratofortress: 1972

 On 9 July, a B-52G (tail number 59‑2600) with the 72 Strategic Wing, Andersen AFB, Guam, crashed shortly after takeoff from the base.
 The aircraft was on a bombing Operation Linebacker mission to Vietnam.
 The investigation determined an improperly secured chin radome flew off during initial climb, causing the airplane to become unstable.
-When the radome detached, it struck the Pitot tubes, causing the wrong data to be transmitted to the instruments.
+When the radome detached, it struck the pitot tubes, causing the wrong data to be transmitted to the instruments.
 The crew decided to abandon the aircraft.
 The airplane was leveled off and allowed to slow to stable low-speed flight before the crew bailed out.
 Now out of control, the aircraft crashed into the sea and was destroyed.
-In a few hours, five crew members were found and rescued by two US submarines during Typhon Rita.
+Several hours later, five crew members were found and rescued by the US submarines Barb and Gurnard during Typhoon Rita.
 A sixth occupant, Lt Col James Lloyd Vaughan, was missing; his parachute failed and he was killed.
 His body was found on Yap 42 days later.

 On 30 July, a B-52D (tail number 56‑0677) of the 307th Strategic Wing from U-Tapao RTNAF, Thailand, crashed after a lightning strike and resulting fire knocked out the aircraft instruments and a fire started in the port wing.
 The crew lost control of the aircraft and it entered a dive.
 One crew member was able to eject safely; he was later recovered and evacuated.
 All five other occupants died.

 On 15 October, a B-52D (tail number 55-0097) from the 43rd Strategic Wing at U‑Tapao RTAFB, Thailand crashed upon landing at the base for unknown reason.
 While the airplane was damaged beyond repair, all six crew members escaped uninjured.

 On 20 November, the first B-52 was lost to enemy action.
 A B-52D (tail number 55‑0110, call sign "Olive 2") from the 6th Bombardment Wing attached to the 307th Strategic Wing, U‑Tapao RTAFB, Thailand, was hit by a surface-to-air missile (SAM) over Vinh, North Vietnam.
 The aircraft caught fire, but it made it back to Thailand and crashed 15 mi southwest of Nakhon Phanom Royal Thai Navy Base, Thailand.
 The crew ejected safely.